 While incontinence can affect dogs of any breed or gender, middle-aged or senior females tend to be affected most often.

-Some breeds also seem predisposed to the issue, including Doberman pinschers, Old English sheepdogs, and cocker spaniels.
+Some breeds also seem to be predisposed to the issue, including Doberman pinschers, Old English sheepdogs, and cocker spaniels.

 In any dog, incontinence can be caused by several different issues.

-As spayed and neutered dogs naturally have fewer hormones in their system, they may show signs of old-age incontinence earlier than intact dogs.
+Spayed and neutered dogs naturally have fewer hormones in their system.
+These dogs may show signs of old-age incontinence earlier than intact dogs.

 Just as there are several possible causes behind incontinence in senior dogs, there are also several possible solutions!

-Medication– If the vet determines your dog’s incontinence to be caused by hormonal issues, they may start them on hormonal replacement therapy, usually in the form of oral medication.
+If the vet determines your dog's incontinence to be caused by hormonal issues, they may start them on hormonal replacement therapy.
+This is usually in the form of oral medication.

 If they believe the issue can be solved without hormones, vets may prescribe the non-hormonal medicine phenylpropanolamine (Proin).
-This is what Sallie is taking and it is helping her.
+This is what my dog Sallie took, and currently, my other dog Brandi takes it.

 In both cases, doses of the medication will need to be continued throughout the rest of your dog's life to maintain effectiveness.

-Surgery– Another way to fix incontinence in senior dogs is with surgery.
+Another way to fix incontinence is with surgery.

 This is usually reserved for cases where there is an obstruction or injury that cannot be cured with medication.

-In these cases, the problem may be completely fixed, or your dog may still have an occasional accident, but not as frequently as before.
+In these cases, the problem may be completely fixed.
+On the other hand, your dog may still have an occasional accident, but not as frequently as before.

 While this isn't ideal, it is a decent solution.

-After a little while, your dog probably won’t even remember that they’re wearing a diaper!
-And you’ll be happy not having to worry about them accidentally going in the house.
+After a little while, your dog probably won't even remember that they're wearing a diaper!
+And you'll be happy not having to worry about them having accidents in the house.

 Have you ever dealt with incontinence in a senior dog before?